 Ginger essential oil is good to rub on bruises and carbuncles due to its antiseptic properties.
 Ginger essential oil makes an excellent addition to massage oil, especially when treating arthritis and muscle pain.
 For best results combine with juniper oil and a carrier such as almond or olive oil.
 When used in massage, blood flow to the area increases dramatically.

 Ginger is great for motion sickness and works better than over-the-counter products.
 Drink ginger tea or chew crystallized pieces before and during trips.
+GInger is also great for stopping morning sickness caused by pregnancy.

 For cramps and menstrual problems, ginger tea may be used in a compress and applied directly to the abdomen.
 This method also helps relieve bloating and gas.